 Ensure that adequate public services (that is, water supply, on-site sewage disposal or sewer systems, and transportation including public transit as well as road access and capacity if appropriate) are available prior to approving new development, including land divisions.
 In addition, ensure that new structures and uses are provided with adequate parking and access.
-Lack of available public services shall be grounds for project denial or for a reduction in the density otherwise indicated in the land use plan.
+Lack of available public services, or adequate parking and access, shall be grounds for project denial or for a reduction in the density otherwise indicated in the land use plan.